spacechase0/StardewValleyMods/DynamicGameAssets/README.md

 ## Differences from Json Assets
 This is a list of differences *as pertains to making content packs*.
 For a full list of differences, see the (Nexus)[#] page.

+* Shop entries are calculated at the beginning of the day instead of when the shop is opened.
+This means certain conditions (such as time based ones) might not work, or behave oddly.
 * Crops and fruit trees do not have seeds/saplings created automatically; instead, create an object with specify the crop/fruit tree using the `Plants` field.
 * Crops and fruit trees do not have a `"Season"` field anymore; instead the `"CanGrowNow"` field must be set using dynamic fields.
 An example is shown in the (Crop)[#] section.
 * Crops can have as many phases are you want.